thefiltitoff/ToDoFirebaseApp/README.md

 # To Do List App 🧾☑️

-###### This application allows you create account and your tasks list with deleting and marking completion.
+This application allows you create account and your tasks list with deleting and marking completion. <br />
+Application supports saving tasks and user's data in Firebase.

 <div align="center">